delapuente/gitincouples/alice.md

 $ git branch --track avoiding-repetition bob/avoiding-repetition
 ```

-It is very iportant to notice the first name is the name you give to **your** local branch to test Bob's
+It is very important to notice the first name is the name you give to **your** local branch to test Bob's
 branch.
 It could be named with any other name such as `testing-bob` but we choosed to keep the same name.
 The second parameter with the `--track` options tells git that the new branch is following Bob's branch so
 you can say if you're out of date with respect to the remote repository and make `git pull` to update.

-Now change to that branch and test the code by opening `index.html` and a JS console an checking the three
+Now change to that branch and test the code by opening `index.html` and a JS console and checking the three
 results are `true`.

 ```bash